 Creation to Christ covers both ancient and biblical history using resources such as The Story of the Ancient World, both Ancient Greece and Ancient Rome from the Streams of History series, and A Child’s Geography Vol. II.
 Students will also work on a hands-on project three days per unit.

-The Radical Book for Kids, The Bible Study in Stereo: Philippians 2 CD, and the Bible itself are used for Bible study and memory work, but many other resources, such as the audio CD What in the World?
+The Radical Book for Kids, The Bible Study in Stereo: Philippians 2 CD, a set of Scripture Cards for learning Philippians 2, and either The Illustrated Family Bible or your own Bible are used for Bible study and memory work, but many other resources, such as the audio CD What in the World?
 Volume 1, also teach about the Bible.

 Schedules for several different Singapore Math courses are in the appendix, but courses from Apologia Math and Math with Confidence are also recommended.